loppjp/blocktrain/README.md

 +-----------------------------------------------------------------------------------------+
 ```

+#### 2. Torch CUDA availability

+to test run: <br>

+    source env/bin/activate
-- Test: run `python -c "import torch;print(torch.cuda.is_available())"` on the command line
+    python -c "import torch;print(torch.cuda.is_available())"`

-- Expected Result: `True` printed to stdout
+The expected stdout return should be:

+    True

 ### Evaluation Usage

+TBD

 ---

 # Request for Discussion

-1. ### Initial Directions and statement breakdown
+## 1. Initial Directions and statement breakdown

 Given the stakeholder's request for a result within a short timeframe, some initial assumptions are considered.
 These initial assumptions will be refined when data analysis is completed.
 Initially, given a quick read of the stakeholder's initial input, we can infer that we may be able to:

 - Apply used supervised learning techniques to solve the problem
+- Other considerations are in the following talbe

 |         Data               |                             Response                      |
 | -------------------------- | --------------------------------------------------------- |